defaultxr/cl-patterns/README.md

 (play (pbind :instrument :kik :freq (pseq '(100 200 400 800) 1)))
 ```

-In the future, you'll be able to do something like this to use Incudine as the output:
+In the future, you might be able to do something like this to use Incudine as the output:

 ```
 (load #P"/path/to/cl-patterns/incudine.lisp")